AdobeDocs/id-service.en/help/reference/ecid-library-methods.md

 The ECID library, AMCV cookie, and ECID (aka MID) started as the method for integrating all Adobe solutions under one ID.
 This ID will continue to be the priority cookie-level ID in the Adobe product roadmap and is the default cookie ID for the Adobe Experience Platform.

+**Do CNAMEs help customers enable multi-domain tracking?**

+The same rules and caveats that have existed previously with CNAMEs still exist.
+In some cases, CNAMEs can help in a multi-domain scenario.
+If you have a main entry site where users can be identified before they visit other domains, then a CNAME can enable multi-domain tracking in browsers that do not accept third-party cookies.
+However, while CNAMEs can help with multi-domain in some scenarios, the reason for the shift of ECID to CNAME implementations is for persistent visitor identification, not multi-domain tracking.
+For more on CNAME and multi-domain, see [Data Collection CNAMEs and Cross-Domain Tracking](/help/reference/analytics-reference/cname.md).

 More FAQs will be added here as additional ITP changes are released.
 For more inquiries, please visit [Adobe Experience League](https://experienceleague.adobe.com/#recommended/solutions/analytics).

 ## ITP related changes, methods and configurations